 Pace of studyFull-time

-After the completion of the master program the student is expected to have acquired the following knowledge and skills:
+After the completion of the master's programme the student is expected to have acquired the following knowledge and skills:

 Knowledge and reasoning in mathematics, natural sciences and engineering

 Students graduated from the Master's programme in Materials Physics for Nano and Quantum Technology shall demonstrate knowledge and understading in materials physics including a broad knowledge in the area as well as advanced knowledge in certain areas.
 The focus is on advanced problems in the area of materials physics where the graduated shows good abilities to independently identify, formulate and solve problems as well as perform tasks within given time frames.

 Students graduated from the Master's programme demonstrate a deep understanding of how concepts within classical and modern physics are used to understand physical phenomena related to material.
 A graduated student has been trained in using advanced research equipment for development of new knowledge in material-related issues, through experiments and computer simulations.
 The student has the ability to choose experimental methods and theoretical models for the material analyses.

 Students graduated from the Master's programme can use mathematics as a language and a tool to describe physical phenomena.

 The graduates hold overall knowledge within current research in physics.